top of page

 colonialism / settler colonialism / internal colonialism / decolonialism Colonialism refers to the systems and practices that “seek to impose the will of one people on another, and to use the resources of the imposed people for the benefit of the imposer'' (Assante, 2006).
 Colonialism can operate within the political, sociological, cultural values and systems of a place even after the physical occupation by colonisers has ended.

 Settler colonialism is a form of colonisation in which large groups of people migrate to lands already inhabited, and claim it as their own in perpetuity, building permanent, self-supporting settlements.
 Many such examples are touted as “discovering new lands”.
 Perhaps one of the best examples of this is when the English, Scots and Irish arrived at different parts of America, and decimated the Native American population, many of whom still continue to live on reservations.
 This means that settler colonialism is not just a vicious act of the past; it exists as long as settlers continue living on appropriated land.
+Yet another example is the currently ongoing Hindutva settler colonialism project in Kashmir.

 Another kind of colonialism that is most relevant to india & me is internal colonialism.
 While it is well recognised that India was colonised by the British, the French, the Portuguese and the Dutch (in no particular order), there is less familiarity with internal colonialism.
 Both before and after the spread of colonialism in India by European countries, an informal but tacitly acknowledged and implemented policy of oppression of a vast group of people in India based on the caste system prevailed and continues to prevail.
 Another type of internal colonialism in India is of the Adivasis/tribal people, who continue to be driven away from their land in territory after territory for mining or development etc by corporates and rich, urban upper-class/oppressor caste Indians.
-Yet another example is the currently surreptitiously ongoing internal settler colonialism project in Kashmir.

 How we view the world is learned throughout our lifetimes from many influences, both formal and informal.
 These include the state, the law, religion, our families, our neighbourhoods, public opinion, mass media and of course social media.
 This process is known as socialisation, and it is ideologically reinforced through school education, what Paulo Friere calls the banking model of education.
 When you layer this with colonisation, you get colonialism.
-As Vinay Lal argues, the “conquest of knowledge, the colonisation of the mind” is the most “critical component" of "colonial rule”.
+Indeed, the “conquest of knowledge, the colonisation of the mind” is the most “critical component" of "colonial rule”.

+In 1835, Thomas McCauley wrote that “literature in Indian languages is worthless, so English should be brought into India”.
+Along with this, “anthropology, botany, geology, history … a huge number of disciplines were all brought into service of colonialism”.
 It is this “relationship of the entire intellectual apparatus that the British produced” to “colonial rule itself” and which was inherited primarily by the savarna caste communities to then continue to colonise the rest of India, that we try to make sense of in the india & me cafe.

 back to the top